Chrysler Crossfire: Base and Limited

-For the first model year (2004), only the coupe was offered (with no trim levels), equipped quite similarly to the next year's Limited model.
-Two models were available for the 2005 model year; Coupe and Roadster, each with three trim levels: Base (with fewer amenities), Limited, and SRT-6 (supercharged).
-An SE Roadster model (essentially a base model) in 2006-2007 was available only in Blaze Red Crystal Pearl and with black accented 15-spoke SRT-6 style wheels.
-Base Crossfire models, both Coupe and Roadster, have black painted windshield frames, black filler plugs (in place of fog lights) in the front fascia, and fabric seats with separate, movable headrests.
-Limited and SRT-6 models, both Coupe and Roadster, all have silver-painted windshield frames and are equipped with fog lights.
-The Limited has leather upholstery.
-The SRT-6 model has unique leather/Alcantara upholstery.
-All Base and Limited Crossfire models included an electronic wing on the back hatch that would go up at about 65 mph and comes back down at 45 mph.
-The wing had a manual switch to raise and lower it at any speed.
+For model year 2004, only the coupe was offered in a single trim level, equipped similarly to the following year's Limited model.

+For model year 2005 model year; Coupe and Roadster configurations were available, each with three ascending trim levels: Base, Limited, and SRT-6 (supercharged).
+Base Crossfires, Coupe or Roadster, featured matte black painted windshield frames, black filler plugs (in place of fog lights) in the front fascia, and fabric seats with separate, movable headrests.
+Limited and SRT-6 models, both Coupe and Roadster, all featured silver-painted windshield frames and are equipped with fog lights.
+The Limited trim level featured leather upholstery.
+The SRT-6 model offered leather/Alcantara upholstery.
+All Base and Limited Crossfire models included an electronic rear wing that would automatically deploy at about 65 mph and descend at 45 mph.
+A manual override switch raised or lowered the spoiler at any speed.

+For model years 2006-2007, an SE Roadster model (essentially a base model) was offered in Blaze Red Crystal Pearl and with black accented 15-spoke SRT-6 style wheels.

 SRT-6

-The SRT-6 trim level, as both coupe and convertible, featured a Mercedes-Benz AMG M112 3.2 L V6 supercharged engine delivering 330 hp and 310 lbft of torque.
+The SRT-6 trim level, available as a coupe and convertible, featured a Mercedes-Benz AMG M112 3.2 L V6 supercharged engine delivering 330 hp and 310 lbft of torque.
 Other SRT-6 model-specific features included suspension and brake modifications, a front fascia air dam, and a fixed rear spoiler.
-The Crossfire SRT-6 model used the same drivetrain, suspension, and braking components as those used on the Mercedes-Benz SLK 32 AMG.
+The SRT-6 used the same drivetrain, suspension, and braking components as those used on the Mercedes-Benz SLK 32 AMG.
 The standard tires were upgraded to Z-rated Michelin Pilot Sports, sized 225/40R18 on the front and 255/35R19s in the back.
 The SRT-6 cars did not feature the electronic wing that the Base and Standard cars featured.

-In 2006, the SRT-6 was changed to special order only.
+For model year 2006, the SRT-6 was special order only.